-Steamy summer temperatures are just around the corner, which makes now the ideal time to squeeze in a few outdoor adventures.
+Steamy summer temperatures will arrive before you know it, which makes now the ideal time to squeeze in a few outdoor adventures.
 From horseback riding to nature preserves, zip lining, and water sports, here are our go-to outdoor activities in Tampa Bay for an adventurous date.

 Note: Some, but not all of the places and activities listed below may be temporarily closed.
 Use this list as inspiration for now and the future as our favorite things begin to reopen.